-Along with or aside from Hanukkah sameach, you have some alternate greetings at your disposal that you can cycle through as your wrist deep in latkes and matzo ball soup.
+Along with or aside from Hanukkah sameach, you have some alternate greetings at your disposal that you can cycle through as you're wrist deep in latkes and matzo ball soup.

 Chag sameach (pronounced “haug sah-MEH-ahk”) is another Hebrew greeting.
 You already know sameach, but chag sameach simply translates to “happy holidays” or “happy festival.”
 That also makes it a highly versatile greeting that you can say for other Jewish holidays, like Passover, Shavuot, or Yom Kippur.

 Putting together all the Hebrew greetings we’ve learned so far, you get the new greeting of chag Hanukkah sameach (pronounced “haug HAH-nuh-kuh sah-MEH-ahkh”).
 This roughly translates to “happy Hanukkah holiday or festival.”